 Where can I learn more?

-Updates will be provided at DCFPC’s bi-monthly full council, and the Business and Labor working group meetings.
+Updates will be provided at DCFPC’s bi-monthly meetings (either during the full council section of the meeting, or within the Business and Labor working group).